 Facebook Design: If you wonder what drives design for icons that will be seen by a billion people or need advice from the original mobile-first company on adaptive design, then check out Facebook Design.
 The company’s design team shares articles, case studies and videos on everything from working remotely and image and Sketch files of devices to videos on the design process at one of the world’s largest social media companies.

-Shutterstock blog: Our parent company Shutterstock specifically serves the creative community.
+Shutterstock blog: Shutterstock specifically serves the creative community.
 Its blog is full of tips, tricks and trends for design and marketing.
 And, of course, there are plenty of images and videos for inspiration.
 Be sure to check out the data-driven 2017 Creative Trends infographic that shows the styles and trends expected to shape 2017.

 Dropbox Design: Known for its exceptional product UI, the file-sharing solution is built on the belief that, at the end of the day, great experiences benefit businesses.
 To help share its knowledge, the company launched a design-focused website.
 Seventy-five folks, including product designers, design researchers, brand designers, illustrators and writers, to name a few, weigh in with their observations, experience and resources.
 We’re such a fan, we built an integration with them.
 I guess you could say we like-like them.

 Google Design: Google is all about information.
 And Google Design is no different; it’s goal is to educate and inform about the process of design at Google.
 The website is keenly interested in the nexus of design and technology, and you can find everything from the driving forces behind the redesign of Google Fonts to the design principles guiding the Google Pixel’s wallpaper.